Like Family.

 Types of injuries in automobile accidents.

-Representing clients in automobile accidents cases, we have many years of experience with a wide variety of injuries including:
+Representing clients in automobile accident cases, we have many years of experience with a wide variety of injuries including:

 - Car accident deaths.